 What We Do:

 - Colloquium - Every year we hold our flagship Colloquium event with representatives from across the disability and charity sectors, Conservative Parliamentarians, local Councillors, Party members and many others on a key issue of public policy.
-In 2018 the event was held in the Houses of Parliament and we focussed on the 'Power of the Purple £' with the keynote address from the Minister for Disabled People, Health & Work - Sarah Newton MP.
+Following the 2019 General Election the Colloquium will take place in May 2020 and will focus on the commitment made in the Conservative Party Manifesto to produce a new 'National Disability Strategy.'
+In 2018 the event was held in the Houses of Parliament and we focussed on the 'Power of the Purple £' with the keynote address from the then Minister for Disabled People, Health & Work - Sarah Newton MP.
 This was followed by two separate panel discussions consisting of distinguished representatives from the disability sector - from The Business Disability Forum (BDF), Flying Disabled and Disability Rights UK.
 This event was kindly sponsored by Dr Mustafa Mohammed.

 The other panel consisted of Conservative Parliamentarians from both Houses, including The Rt.
 Hon.
-Maria Miller MP, Lord Holmes of Richmond MBE, Lord Shinkwin and Baroness Nicholson of Winterbourne, pictured in the image above.
+Maria Miller MP, Lord Shinkwin and Baroness Nicholson of Winterbourne, pictured in the image above.
 Former Vice-Chair of the Party with responsibility for Communities - Rehman Chishti MP - also addressed the event.
 More details can be found here.

 - Annual Party Conference - In September 2018 the CDG hosted a high profile fringe event as part of an active presence at the annual Conservative Party Conference in Birmingham.
 Our fringe event focussed on 'How do we make society more inclusive for people with hidden disabilities?' and included a distinguished panel with representatives from across the disability sector - including Bipolar UK, Epilepsy Society and Ambitious About Autism - local government and the Minister for Disabled People, Health & Work.
 More information can be found here.

-At the 2019 Conservative Party Conference in Manchester, the CDG will be hosting a fringe event on Tourism & Hospitality and will ask: 'How do we make the UK the world's most accessible tourist destination for disabled people?'
+At the 2019 Conservative Party Conference in Manchester, the CDG hosted a fringe event on Tourism & Hospitality and asked: 'How do we make the UK the world's most accessible tourist destination for disabled people?'
 More information can be found here.

-The CDG also supports our colleagues in the 'Scottish Conservative Disability Group (SCDG)' - led by Jeremy Balfour MSP - and looks forward to the SCDG fringe event they will be hosting at the Scottish Conservative & Unionist Party Conference in Aberdeen in May 2019 on the theme of employment opportunities for disabled people.
+The CDG also supports our colleagues in the 'Scottish Conservative Disability Group (SCDG)' - led by Jeremy Balfour MSP - and participated in the SCDG fringe event they hosted at the Scottish Conservative & Unionist Party Conference in Aberdeen in May 2019 on the theme of employment opportunities for disabled people.

 We also work closely with Mark Isherwood AM, Shadow Minister for Communities & Local Government, for the Welsh Conservative Party in the National Assembly for Wales.